alma-cdk/openapix/README.md

           default: "World"
 ```

-You may then define the API Gateway integrations (within your stack):
+You may then define API Gateway AWS Lambda integration (within your stack):
 ```ts
 const greetFn = new NodejsFunction(this, 'greet');